thehackerwithin/wisconsin/_posts/2015-02-13-python-socketserver.md

 ###Python modules needed to follow along

-       -python-socketserver (for server)
+* python-socketserver (for server)
-       -python-simplehttpserver (for request handler, ususally comes with python) -python-gspread (for editing google sheets)
+* python-simplehttpserver (for request handler, ususally comes with python)
+* python-gspread (for editing google sheets)
+* python-cgi (a common interface for passing/parsing html data)

 ##Setting up the server